jmarcellusc/jmarcellusc/README.md

 ### <mark>Ongoing Projects</mark>
 #### <ins>In-Progress</ins>
+  - **FGDC Table and Tooolkit Add-In** - Adding and updating the Datasource Microsoft Access Database (including forms and connections).
+  - **ArcGIS Pro Feature Information Extraction** - Allows a user to read and extract information related to parsing to the Datasource Access Database or other transfers
   - **Accessibility Toolkit** - Completed: 12/29/2025; Standardizing the application suite including map contrast easurement metric.
 Located under the [Metadata Applications](#metadata-applications)
     - **New Online: [Image Contrast Accessibility Check](https://www.jmarcelphotography.com/image-contrast-accessibility-check)** - Simple and alternative to the complete local program I'm developing.
     - **New Online: [APCA (Lc Score) Check](https://www.jmarcelphotography.com/apca-lc-score)** - Allows the user to pick color values and check if it meets WCAG requirements.